-- Section 7.
-Effect of Dual or Multiple Residences on Eligibility A student whose parents (or custodial parent or court-appointed guardian with legal custody of the student) maintain two or more residences in circumvention of the requirements of this Rule shall only be eligible to participate at a sub-varsity level and the student shall not be permitted to participate in varsity level athletics. - Section 8.
-Completion and Availability of Required Forms and Records An OSSAA Eligibility Record Form (or "New Student" Form) must be completed at the time the student first enrolled or reached a grade level at which the student is eligible to participate.
+Section 7.
+Effect of Dual or Multiple Residences on Eligibility

+A student whose parents (or custodial parent or court-appointed guardian with legal custody of the student) maintain two or more residences in circumvention of the requirements of this Rule shall only be eligible to participate at a subvarsity level and the student shall not be permitted to participate in varsity level athletics.
+Should a subsequent move occur back to the former residence after eligibility has been established at a school in the district of residence, the student will be limited to sub-varsity participation for a period of one year.

+Section 8.
+Completion and Availability of Required Forms and Records

+An OSSAA Eligibility Record Form (or "New Student" Form) must be completed at the time the student first enrolled or reached a grade level at which the student is eligible to participate.
 The OSSAA Eligibility Record Form, and all other records and forms required under OSSAA Rules and Policies, must be maintained on file and available for review in the school's office to establish a student's eligibility at that school.

-A member school that is asked for appropriate records and information concerning a former student must respond promptly and, if the school is aware that the student was or may be ineligible for athletics, must notify the receiving school. - Section 9.
-Responsibility of Principal or Administrative Head of School The principal or administrative head of the member school is responsible for maintaining all required forms and records concerning athletic eligibility on file at the school and available for review, and for submitting copies as may be required by OSSAA.
+A member school that is asked for appropriate records and information concerning a former student must respond promptly and, if the school is aware that the student was or may be ineligible for athletics, must notify the receiving school.

+Section 9.
+Responsibility of Principal or Administrative Head of School

+The principal or administrative head of the member school is responsible for maintaining all required forms and records concerning athletic eligibility on file at the school and available for review, and for submitting copies as may be required by OSSAA.
 The principal or administrative head of school also is responsible for confirming, or ensuring that effective procedures are in place for confirming, that students participating in athletics are complying with all requirements established by the member school, the State Department of Education, and OSSAA relating to athletic eligibility.
 If required forms and records to confirm athletic eligibility for a student are not available for review upon request by OSSAA, or if copies are not submitted as may be required to OSSAA, then the student may be deemed ineligible to participate.